lancerael/wf-space-program/README.md

 ## Overview

-In building an AdvancedButton component, I have shown the early stages of how I might set up a component library.
-The project is currently set up as a single application, but I have taken some steps to show how it would be converted to a monorepo, with each component able to be published to npm and imported in isolation.
+I have shown the early stages of how I might set up a component library.
+The project is currently set up as a single application, but I have taken some steps to show how it would be converted to a monorepo, with each component published to npm to be imported in isolation.

 ## Getting started